plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 To fix this, choose the contents tab of your PFG form folder.
 Navigate to the mailer and use its edit tab.
 Choose the "addressing" fieldset and specify a recipient address.

 By the way, if the recipient address isn't specified, PFG tries to use the e-mail address of the form folder's owner.
-So, you'll only see this error if you've failed to set an e-mail address in personal preferences.
+You'll see this error if you've failed to set an e-mail address in personal preferences.

 PloneFormGen missing from Add list?
 ===================================